 - Observations at Sample Location

 The project is innovative and has a potential multiplier effect.
 It will leverage significant voluntary input and will support Priority Action Area catchment assessment work.
 It will also build on previous community engagement work and provide tangible stewardship outcomes for communities who want to get involved in practical action to protect their local water catchment.

 For further information contact The Local Authority Waters Programme at http://watersandcommunities.ie/

 The National Biodiversity Data Centre (NBDC) is the national organisation for the collection, management, analysis and dissemination of data on Ireland's biological diversity.
 Biodiversity data are a key requirement for understanding our natural surroundings and for tracking changes in our environment.

 The NBDC provides a facility for people to submit their sightings of Ireland's wildlife and to manage and view their own records online.
 Any records received are held in a database until they are verified by experts.
 Verified records can be viewed in Biodiversity maps here.
-Current projects under way include the bumblebee monitoring scheme, the butterfly monitoring scheme, the butterfly atlas 2021, the ladybird atlas 2025, the leaf miners recording initiative, the spring flowering plants project and the rare plant monitoring scheme, Dragonfly Ireland 2019-2024 and Explore your Shore.
+Current projects under way include the bumblebee monitoring scheme, the butterfly monitoring scheme, the butterfly atlas 2021, the ladybird atlas 2025, the leaf miners recording initiative, the spring flowering plants project,the rare plant monitoring scheme, Dragonfly Ireland 2019-2024 and Explore your Shore.